lan-cyl/azeril.github.io/_posts/2016-06-26-Linux-kernel-01-get-source.md

 I fork this repository (forking a long time, really a big program), and clone it to my locale pc. `git clone https://github.com/torvalds/linux.git`

+Also, you can use Ubuntu's package manager: `sudo apt install linux-source-4.4.0`, then unzip the '/usr/src/linux-source-4.4.0.tar.bz2'

 ## the kernel source tree

 *Table 1 Directories in the root of the kernel source tree*